kylehkhsu/cactus-maml/README.md

 Unfortunately, due to licensing issues, I am not at liberty to re-distribute the miniImageNet or CelebA datasets.
 The code for these datasets is still presented for posterity.

 ### Usage
-You can find examples of scripts in ```/scripts```.
+You can find representative templates of scripts in ```/scripts```.
+A good one to start with is ```/scripts/omniglot_kmeans.sh```.
 Metrics can be visualized using Tensorboard.
 Evaluation results are saved to a .csv file in a run's log folder.
 All results were obtained using a single GPU.

 ### Credits
 The unsupervised representations were computed using four open-source codebases from prior works.